humble92/GitAnalysis/README.md

   -- import git logs into the MySQL database from a log file (text format) -- carry out statistics within the MySQL database for the number of commits, authors, domains in a certain period

-For a detailed instruction on how to use this program, please refer to usage.txt.
+For a detailed instruction on how to use this program, please refer to the code.

-(3) run.sh

-This is the script being used to carry of git log analysis for the various open source IaaS projects.
-It can be used as a piece of sample script, which can be modified and used for ohter git analysis projects.